cloudposse-archives/load-testing/README.md

 For load and performance testing, the workflow consists of these main steps:

-1. Select and configure the tools to perform load testing
+1. Select and configure load testing tools
 2. Implement load testing scenarios and scripts
-3. Perform load testing, analyze the results, and suggest improvements and tuning procedures for the application/website under test
+3. Perform load testing and analyze the results
-4. Tune and optimize the infrastructure and application/website
+4. Suggest improvements and tuning procedures for the infrastructure and application under test

 ## Select and configure load testing tools